Diseases & Conditions

 Diagnosis of autosomal dominant PKD may include:

 Using imaging techniques to detect cysts on the kidney and other organs.

 Reviewing family history of autosomal dominant PKD.
 There are 3 different dominant genes which have been identified that further subdivide autosomal dominant PKD into PKD1, PKD2, and PKD3.

 Your child's healthcare provider will figure out a treatment plan for autosomal dominant PKD after careful consideration of the child's symptoms and medical history.
 Treatment may include:

 Treatment for high blood pressure

 Autosomal recessive PKD (inherited)

-Autosomal recessive PKD is a rare, inherited form of polycystic kidney disease thought to be caused by a particular genetic flaw that is different from the genetic flaw that causes autosomal dominant PKD.
-Parents who do not have the disease can have a child with the disease if both parents carry the abnormal gene and both pass the gene to their child.
-Carrier parents have a 25 percent chance with each pregnancy to have a child with this type of PKD.
+Autosomal recessive PKD is a rare, inherited form of polycystic kidney disease.
+It is thought to be caused by a particular genetic flaw that is different from the genetic flaw that causes autosomal dominant PKD.
+Parents who don't have the disease can have a child with the disease if both parents carry the abnormal gene and both pass the gene to their child.
+Carrier parents have a 25% chance with each pregnancy to have a child with this type of PKD.
 Males and females are equally affected.
-Autosomal recessive PKD is sometimes detected prenatally (before birth) using a fetal ultrasound.
+Autosomal recessive PKD is sometimes detected before birth using a fetal ultrasound.

 Symptoms of autosomal recessive PKD can begin before birth.
-In most cases, the earlier the onset, the more severe the outcome.
-There are four different types of autosomal recessive PKD, depending upon the child's age when symptoms become evident:
+In most cases, the earlier symptoms start, the more severe the outcome.
+There are 4 different types of autosomal recessive PKD, depending on the child's age when symptoms become evident:

 Perinatal form (present at birth)